devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. Create Curl commands that calls all of the services endpoints.
 1. Change the visualization so that it shows multiple series with the counts for each type of HTTP method.

-When you are done, take a screenshot of your dashboard and upload it to the Canvas assignment.
-It should look something like this:
+When you are done, you should have a dashboard that looks something like this:

 ![HTTP requests by method](httpRequestsByMethod.png)